Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Drawbacks of Mixing Whey Protein with Hot Water

 The main drawback of mixing whey protein with hot water is:

 Whey protein can clump up when mixed with hot water if done incorrectly, leading you to waste protein powder.

-If you do find yourself with a clumpy drink, you’ll have to pour it out and start again which can be a bit wasteful.
-This may also be a problem if you’ve taken your protein powder on the go and don’t have any extra.
+If you do find yourself with a clumpy drink, you’ll have to pour it out and start again, which can be a bit wasteful.

 How to Mix Whey Protein With Hot Water